ludiosarchive/Minerva/docs/Overview.rst

 The size of arrays is informally limited to 65535 (2^16 - 1).
 This is only because IE6/IE7 cannot ``eval`` a stringed-array with 2^16 or more items.
 See [#]_.
-Coreweb's ``CW.Test.TestAssumptions`` confirms it applies only to IE6/IE7.
-This limitation applies to all arrays in the box.
-If server application sends an array with more items, the stream will reset.
+Coreweb's ``CW.Test.TestAssumptions`` confirms this limitation precisely, and confirms that it applies only to IE6/IE7.
+This limitation applies to all arrays in the box, including the outer container.
+If a server application violates this limit with an IE6/IE7 client, the stream will reset.

 **Future**: Automatically serve "fixed" boxes to IE6/IE7 clients, as GWT's RPC does.